-If a request for an extension of treatment is urgent, and the request is received at least 24 hours before the expiration of a previously approved inpatient stay or course of treatment at the requesting hospital or other facility, a decision will be made and communicated to the requesting hospital or other facility as soon as possible, but no later than 24 hours after we receive the request.
+If a request for an extension of treatment is urgent, and the request is received at least one calendar day before the expiration of a previously approved inpatient stay or course of treatment at the requesting hospital or other facility, and contains all necessary information, a decision will be made and communicated to the requesting hospital or other facility as soon as possible, but no later than one calendar day after we receive the request.
+If the request does not contain all necessary information, the required information will be requested within one calendar day, and notification of the decision will be provided within three calendar days.

-If a request for extension of treatment is urgent, and the request is not received at least 24 hours before the expiration of a previously approved inpatient stay or course of treatment at the requesting hospital or other facility, a decision will be made and communicated as soon as possible but no later than 72 hours after we receive the request.
+If a request for extension of treatment is urgent, and the request is not received at least one calendar day before the expiration of a previously approved inpatient stay or course of treatment at the requesting hospital or other facility, or the request is not submitted with all necessary information, a decision will be made and communicated as soon as possible but no later than three calendar days after we receive the request.

-If the State Health Plan or its representative need more information to process your urgent review, the Plan will notify the requesting hospital or other facility of the information needed as soon as possible but no later than 24 hours after we receive the request.
-The requesting hospital or other facility will then be given a reasonable amount of time, but not less than 48 hours, to provide the requested information.
-The Plan or its representative will make a decision within 48 hours after receipt of the requested information, or within 48 hours after the deadline given to the requesting hospital or other facility to provide the information, whichever comes first.
+If the State Health Plan or its representative need more information to process your urgent review, the Plan will notify the requesting hospital or other facility of the information needed as soon as possible but no later than one calendar day after we receive the request.